-Beginning in the 1990s, the California State University (CSU) began to recognize the value of service learning as a vehicle that would meet the state's changing educational needs while also imparting vital civic skills and knowledge.
+Beginning in the 1990s, the California State University (CSU) began to recognize the value of community-based learning as a vehicle that would meet the state's changing educational needs while also imparting vital civic skills and knowledge.
 In 1997, infrastructure was established at all 23 campuses and the systemwide office, the Board of Trustees passed a landmark resolution calling for the creation of service opportunities for all students, and outside funding was secured (calstate.edu/cce).

-The mission of the Center for Community Engagement is to support community-engaged teaching, learning, and scholarship; build and promote community partnerships for curricular and co-curricular community engagement; host a service learning leadership program; and collaborate with other campus entities to support quality community engagement experiences for students and community partners.
+The mission of the Center for Community Engagement is to support community-engaged teaching, learning, and scholarship; build and promote community partnerships for curricular and co-curricular community engagement; host a community-based learning leadership program; and collaborate with other campus entities to support quality community engagement experiences for students and community partners.

 What does the CCE do?

 - document, gather, and disseminate data on community engagement activities and events for the campus and community

 - advise and consult on best practices; develop and share resources for faculty and community partners

 - help direct interested campus and community members seeking out opportunities